Skip to main content

 The Body’s Hormonal Thermostat

-Your functions like a sophisticated thermostat, constantly adjusting hormone levels to maintain a state of equilibrium.
+Your endocrine system functions like a sophisticated thermostat, constantly adjusting hormone levels to maintain a state of equilibrium.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the central command for testosterone production.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 LH then travels to the testes, instructing them to produce testosterone.
 Prostate cancer treatments can disrupt this finely tuned system.
 ADT, for instance, directly interrupts this signaling pathway at the level of the pituitary or the testosterone receptors themselves.
 Understanding this mechanism is key to appreciating how post-treatment protocols, including the potential use of agents like Gonadorelin or Clomiphene, are designed to assess or stimulate the recovery of this natural system before considering external hormone replacement.